top of page

 JOIN US

-NOTE: We are looking to admit a primary PhD student into the lab during the 2023-2024 application cycle (i.e., to commence their PhD in September 2024).
-Therefore, we encourage any prospective PhD students to apply to work with Jay as a primary mentor (and feel free to list any other faculty as potential secondary mentors) if you wish to join us at NYU.
+NOTE: We are not planning to admit a primary PhD student into the lab during the 2024-2025 application cycle (i.e., to commence their PhD in September 2025).
+Therefore, we encourage any prospective PhD students to apply to work with Jay as a secondary mentor and list another faculty as primary mentor.

 Thank you for exploring the possibility of becoming involved in our lab!
 The success of the lab depends heavily upon the involvement of intelligent and passionate students.